raphaelhuefner/qr/README.md

 ### Running the Project Locally

-Simply run the startup script:
+If you cloned the repository, change into the project folder and run the startup script:

 ```bash
 ./run.sh
 ```

+If `git` is not available on your machine (yet, because you're still setting it up 😉), you can download the latest release ZIP from https://github.com/raphaelhuefner/qr/releases/latest, unzip it, change into the extracted folder, and run `./run.sh` there.

-This will start a local HTTP server and open the application in your default browser at `http://127.0.0.1:8080/`.
+Running the script will start a local HTTP server and open the application in your default browser at `http://127.0.0.1:8080/`.

 Press `Enter` in the terminal to stop the server.